 Striv.TV is one example of a business thriving on the use of APIs.
 Striv.TV’s business model revolves around high schools.
 Specifically, they contract with more than 100 high schools to provide live streaming and video services.

 In return for a subscription contract, these schools receive a custom-branded portal for streaming their live events.
-Students are receive training in how to record and manage live streaming as part of the contract.
+Students are receiving training in how to record and manage live streaming as part of the contract.
 Parents, fans, and students can watch sports matches, graduation, and other events from the platform.

 Our video API makes all of this possible.
-It allows our users to build a customized web application platform for quick and easy rollout for clients.
+It allows our users to build a customized web application platform for a quick and easy rollout for clients.

 How APIs power mobile and web apps